mars-research/cs5460/content/homework/hw4-system-call/_index.md

 # HW4: System Calls

-This homework asks you to extend the xv6 kernel with several simple system calls.
+This homework teaches you how to set up xv6, start debugging it and finally extend it with a simple system call.

 You will program the xv6 operating system.
-We are supplying a custom version of xv6 that includes VSCode Debugger integrations natively.
+We suggest you use a custom version of xv6 that includes small modifications that support VSCode Debugger integration.
 For this assignment (and for future xv6 assignments), follow the xv6 [setup instructions](https://mars-research.github.io/cs5460/xv6-setup/).
 After you\'re done with them, you\'ll be ready to start working on the assignment.

 ## Exercise 1: Debugging xv6